ksindhwani/pismo-take-home/README.md

 # Setup Instructions

-1. git clone the repo
+1. git clone the repo / Download zip .
+2. Unzip if downloaded as zip else skip to next step.
-2. Rename `env.Template` to `.env`
+3. Rename `env.Template` to `.env`
-3. Open the application directory in terminal
+4. Open the application directory in terminal

-4. Run the application through this command
+5. Run the application through this command

 `docker-compose -f docker-compose.yml up -d`